Skip to content

 What This Calculator Does

-This calculator turns a restaurant bill into the exact dollars you owe — including tax, tip, and a per-head split if you’re dining with a group.
-You enter four numbers: the pre-tax bill, the tip percentage you want to leave, the local sales tax, and the number of people at the table.
-It returns the tip dollars, the grand total, the per-person total, and a verdict on whether your tip lands in the standard, generous, or below-standard band.
+This calculator converts a restaurant bill into the exact dollars you owe — including tax, tip, and a per-head split for groups.
+Enter four values: pre-tax bill, tip percentage, local sales tax rate, and number of diners.
+The calculator returns the tip in dollars, the grand total, and the per-person share, along with a verdict on whether your tip falls in the standard, generous, or below-standard band for the service type.

-The one toggle that matters most is tip base.
-US convention — and what every etiquette guide actually recommends — is to tip on the pre-taxsubtotal.
-Most receipt-printed “suggested tips” quietly compute the percentages on the post-tax total instead, which inflates the tip by roughly the local tax rate.
-On an 8.875% New York City bill, that quietly adds about 1.8% to a 20% tip.
-The toggle on this calculator lets you compute either base and see the difference in real numbers.
+The single most important setting is tip base.
+US etiquette guides — including the Emily Post Institute and most restaurant-industry training programs — define the correct tip base as the pre-tax subtotal.
+But receipt-printed “suggested tip” lines almost universally compute the percentages against the post-tax total, which silently inflates the tip by roughly the local tax rate.
+In New York City (8.875% combined rate), that quiet inflation adds approximately 1.8% to a stated 20% tip.
+The toggle on this calculator lets you compute either convention and see the gap in real dollars.

 Three Worked Examples